MEC0134/Noteness/README.md

 ## Usage

-The usage of the application will be clear by using it from the link below:
+The usage of the application will be clear by using it from the link at the bottom.

 ## Contributing